sensible-hq/sensible-api-js/README.md

 #### Code example: Extract from PDFs in directory and convert to Excel

-See the following code for a complete example of how to use the SDK for document extraction in your own app:
+See the following code for a complete example of how to use the SDK for document extraction in your own app.

 ```node
 import { promises as fs } from "fs";